 Safe sleep now for a Stronger Baby later

 A baby requires sleep.
 Lots of it.
-It’s quite typical for an infant to sleep up to 16-17 hours a day.
-How babies sleep, however, is just as important as the amount of sleep they get.
+It’s typical for an infant to sleep up to 16-17 hours a day.
+How babies sleep is just as important as the amount of sleep they get.

-Always place babies on their backs to sleep for every sleep.
 Lying on the back helps your baby to easily draw in air by keeping the mouth and nose free of obstructions.
-An infant sleeping on its side or stomach increases the risk of SUIDs.
+An infant sleeping on its side or stomach increases the risk of SIDs.